A practical algorithm for volume estimation based on billiard trajectories and simulated annealing: Introduction

 \section{Introduction}

-As a special case of integration, volume computation is a fundamental problem with many applications in science and engineering.
-From a computational complexity point of view it is hard even if we restrict to convex sets.
-In particular, it is $\#$P-hard for H- and V-polytopes, including zonotopes \cite{volZono}.
-It is even hard to approximate, namely, APX-hard \cite{Elekes1986}.
-Therefore, a great effort has been devoted to randomized approximation algorithms, starting with the celebrated result in \cite{DyerFrKa91} with complexity $O^*(d^{23})$, where $O^*(\cdot)$ indicates a soft-big-Oh hiding polylog factors.
-It introduced the Multiphase Monte Carlo (MMC) technique, which reduced volume approximation to computing a telescoping product of volumes, estimated by uniformly sampling a sequence of convex bodies (by means of random walks).
-The following years, improved algorithms reduced the exponent of dimension $d$ down to $5$ \cite{LovSim}.
-The latter led to the first practical implementation \cite{VolEsti} for high dimensions, which highlighted the importance of Coordinate Direction Hit-and-Run (HnR).
-Further results in \cite{CousinsV14,LovVem} reduced the exponent to $3$, followed by another practical method \cite{Cousins15}.
+Volume computation is a fundamental problem with many applications~\cite{Cales18, Wong03,Iyengar88,Schellenberger09,venzke2019}.
+It is computationally hard: $\#$P-hard for explicit polytopes~\cite{Dyer88,volZono}, and APX-hard~\cite{Elekes1986} for convex bodies in the oracle model.
+Therefore, a great effort has been devoted to randomized approximation algorithms, based on Monte Carlo methods and Markov chains for sampling.
+The first celebrated result given in~\cite{DyerFrKa91} with complexity $\sO(d^{23})$, where $\sO(\cdot)$ suppresses polylog factors and dependence on error parameters, and $d$ is the dimension.
+Improved algorithms reduced the exponent to $5$~\cite{LovSim}.
+The latter led to the first practical implementation~\cite{VolEsti} for high dimensional polytopes.
+Further results~\cite{CousinsV14,LovVem} reduced the exponent to $3$, followed by another practical implementation~\cite{Cousins15}.
+There are two limitations in current algorithm implementations.
+First, they only support polytopes given by a set of inequalities (H-polytopes) and, second, they scale typically only up to a few hundreds of dimensions.
+Our aim is to provide the first practical method and its implementation that scales up to thousands dimensions for H-polytopes and to a few hundreds for other polytope representations.

-This paper proposes a new practical volume estimation for convex polytopes, improving upon state-of-the-art methods for H-polytopes, while yielding the first method capable to scale in the case of V-polytopes and zonotopes.
-We use an adaptive sequence of convex bodies, simulated annealing, and the statistical properties of the telescoping ratios in order to drastically reduce the number of phases in MMC as well as the sample size required to estimate these ratios.
-Our aim is to fully exploit probabilistic methods within the current paradigm of the MMC approach, and optimize the resulting software by careful algorithmic engineering.